1976 United States presidential election in Indiana

-As of the 2024 presidential election, this is the last election in which Dearborn County, Dubois County, Martin County, Ohio County, and Owen County voted for a Democratic presidential candidate, and the last in which St. Joseph County did not vote for the national popular vote winner.
+As of the 2024 presidential election, this is the last election in which Dearborn County, Dubois County, Martin County, Ohio County, and Owen County voted for a Democratic presidential candidate, and the last in which St. Joseph County did not vote for the national popular vote winner until 2024.
 This also remains the last time that Indiana has voted for a different candidate than North Carolina in a presidential election.